Discordi0/Practice/HBT/Skills Assessment/Working with IDS IPS - Snort.md

 Review the previously referenced resource that discusses the network traces resulting from executing an `Overpass-the-Hash` attack, and then proceed to address the following question.

-Q: There is a file named wannamine.pcap in the /home/htb-student/pcaps directory, which contains network traffic related to the Overpass-the-hash technique which involves Kerberos encryption type downgrading.
+Q1: There is a file named wannamine.pcap in the /home/htb-student/pcaps directory, which contains network traffic related to the Overpass-the-hash technique which involves Kerberos encryption type downgrading.
 Replace XX with the appropriate value in the last content keyword of the rule with sid XXXXXXX within the local.rules file so that an alert is triggered as your answer.

 A: 17